joanavrsilva/dog-owners-club/README.md

 The gallery shows the user some of the club's events.
 The user can understand the variety of events that the club offers.
+In this section the code as taught in the Love Running Project was used.

 ### Tecnologies Used